v1.2.0 · Rust web framework

 Start building in 60 seconds

-Install the CLI, scaffold a project, and serve instantly-interactive Rust UI — no Node.js required for app development.
+Install the CLI, scaffold a project, and ship instantly-interactive Rust UI — ultralight by default.

 Read the tutorial